Generalized, sublethal damage-based mathematical approach for improved modeling of clonogenic survival curve flattening upon hyperthermia, radiotherapy, and beyond: Introduction

 \section{Introduction}

-Radiotherapy (RT) continues to be the second most common medical intervention prescribed to more than half of the patients diagnosed with cancer \cite{Chandra,Begg}.
-Even though RT is very effective in reducing the tumor mass, many times, the dose required to cure the patient cannot be applied due to high toxicity to the adjacent normal tissue.
-Therefore, an effective combination with radiosensitizing moieties is crucial for better (curative) therapeutic results at lower radiation doses.
-Heat is one of the most potent radiosensitizers, achieving thermal enhancement ratios (TER) as high as 8.0 \textit{in vivo} studies \cite{Overgaard2013,Overgaard,Mei,Elming}.
-The combination of ionizing radiation with heat, also known as thermoradiotherapy (TRT), has been shown to attain the highest TER when applied simultaneously \cite{Overgaard2013,Overgaard,van_Leeuwen2017,van_Leeuwen20172}.
-However, the clinical implementation of simultaneous TRT treatments is not yet a reality due to technological and logistical limitations \cite{Datta2020, Spirou, Overgaard2013, Moros}.
-Nevertheless, sequential TRT with varying treatment orders and gaps between the individual modalities combined with or without chemotherapy is an active field in clinical research, with 45 clinical trials to this date reported active or completed \cite{Scopus,CT}.
-Furthermore, the growing number of recent topic-related publications evidences the revival of hyperthermia cancer research and treatment, mainly motivated by state-of-the-art advances in a localized, spatially and temporally controlled heat application \cite{Kok2,Georgios,Schupper,lian,Cheng,Paulides,Kang}.\\
+Radiotherapy (RT) continues to be the second most common medical intervention prescribed to more than half of the patients diagnosed with cancer~\cite{Chandra,Begg}.
+Even though RT is very potent in reducing the tumor mass, the dose required to cure the patient can often not be applied due to high radiotoxicity in the adjacent normal tissues.
+Therefore, combining RT with local or selective radiosensitizing moieties can be crucial for better (curative) therapeutic outcomes.
+Heat is one of the most potent radiosensitizers, achieving thermal enhancement ratios (TER) as high as 8.0 in \textit{in vivo} studies~\citep{Overgaard2013,Overgaard,Mei,Elming}.
+A growing number of recent topic-related publications and, to this date, 55 reported active or completed clinical trials evidence the revival of thermoradiotherapy (TRT) in cancer research and treatment~\cite{CT}, mainly motivated by state-of-the-art advances in a localized, spatially, and temporally controlled heat application~\cite{Kok2,Georgios,Schupper,lian,Cheng,Paulides,Kang}.\\